Vacanze di Natale: Promotion

 Renato Casaro prepared the manifests for the movie promotion to the movie theaters.

 Distribution

-The movie, which obtained the permission from the then Ministero del turismo e dello spettacolo permission n.
-79461 del 16/12/1983, as per Italian Law n.
-161 of 21 April 1962, was distributed in the Italian theaters starting from 23 December 1983.
+The movie was distributed in the Italian theaters starting from 23 December 1983.

 The movie has been issued in different VHS formats, initially produced by the De Laurentis - Ricordi Video and distributed by the Univideo, was then reprinted both by RCS Edizioni and by Filmauro Home Video with distribution Aurelio De Laurentis Multimedia.

 On 15 December 2003 a commemorative evening celebrated the 20th anniversary of the movie.

 Reception

 Revenue

 At the box office the movie cashed 2,939,774,000 Italian Liras. classifying at the 9th spot for 1983-1984 in Italy.

 Critics

 The movie, modelled after the 1959 Vacanze d'inverno of Camillo Mastrocinque, was well received from the critics at the time of issuance.
 Several writers appreciated the director's gusto, drama and a little bit of sentimentalism.
 In addition several good actors were mixed with experienced ones, similar to what had happened in the Sapore di mare movie.
 Further critics gave to the movie the merit of photographing directly the characteristics and the contradictions of the 1980s, distinguished by several classes, an increasing well-being, and an appearing possibility of common interests of such classes.